Oral Health with Red Light Therapy: Red Light Therapy Gums Before & After

 These benefits highlight the powerful impact of oral health with red light therapy, offering a science-backed way to care for gums, teeth, and supporting tissues.

-Before Red Light Therapy: What Gum Recession Looks Like
+Before Red Light Therapy: Common Gum Problems

 Before exploring oral health with red light therapy, many individuals face a range of challenges, the most common being gum recession.
 This condition occurs when the gum tissue begins to pull away from the teeth, exposing more of the tooth or even the root.
 It’s not only a cosmetic concern but often a sign of deeper oral health issues that require attention.